Transition Metal Dichalcogenides Multijunction Solar Cells Toward the Multicolor Limit: Theory and Methods

 where $E$ is photon energy, $h$ is Planck's constant, and $c$ is the speed of light.
 The Sun subtends solid angle $\Omega_s=\pi\sin^2\theta_s$, where $\theta_s\simeq\SI{0.266}{degree}$ is the solar half-angle.
 Optical concentration is represented by scaling the incident flux by a factor $C$, so that the spectral photon flux, which is incident on the device, is

 The incident radiative power density is

-In full concentration, we use $C=C_\mathrm{max}=1/\sin^2\theta_s$ (consistent with the SQ convention in which the sun's étendue is expanded to $\pi$ steradians).\cite{ShockleyQueisser1961,Green2006} All numerical integrations are performed on an energy grid spanning \SIrange{0.01}{10}{eV}, which captures $\approx 98\%$ of the blackbody solar power for $T_s=\SI{5778}{K}$.
-Other important physical constants used in this work are summarized in Supplement Information (Table S1).
+In full concentration, we use $C=C_\mathrm{max}=1/\sin^2\theta_s$ (consistent with the SQ convention in which the Sun's étendue is expanded to $\pi$ steradians).\cite{ShockleyQueisser1961,Green2006} All numerical integrations are performed on an energy grid spanning \SIrange{0.01}{10}{eV}, which captures $\approx 98\%$ of the blackbody solar power for $T_s=\SI{5778}{K}$.
+Other important physical constants and more detailed information for geometry and spectral model, which are used in this work, are summarized in Supporting Information (Section 1 and Table S1).